 Avoid Overcrowding the Tank

 - Betta fish are happiest when they have enough space.
 If there are too many fish in the tank, it can stress them out and make them more likely to get sick.
-Keep them in a tank with plenty of room to swim freely.

 FAQs